xqwustc/xqwustc.github.io/_pages/about.md

 # About Me

 <span class='anchor' id='about-me'></span>

-Hi!
-I’m Xianquan Wang (王宪泉), currently a third-year Ph.D. student (Since Sep.
-2023) majored in *Intelligent Science and Technology* at the University of Science and Technology of China (USTC), under the supervision of Prof. [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/) (刘淇).
+My name is Xianquan Wang (王宪泉).
+I am currently a third-year Ph.D. student (since September 2023) majoring in *Intelligent Science and Technology* at University of Science and Technology of China (USTC), advised by Prof. [Qi Liu](http://staff.ustc.edu.cn/~qiliuql/) (刘淇).
 Prior to my Ph.D., I completed my Bachelor's degree in Computer Science and Technology at Qingdao University from 2019 to 2023.

 My research interests lie in user modeling & personalization, and cognitive science.
 I am fortunate to collaborate with researchers and have co-authored several papers presented at top-tier conferences, including KDD, EMNLP, AAAI, and IJCAI.